XamzatJR/vue-todo/README.md

-# Todo app on Vue 3 using Vuex and Vue-router.
+# Todo app on Vue 3 using Pinia and Vue-router.